Get

 Some Ragamuffins have even been taught to walk on leashes, so you can lure your cat into the neighborhood for a leisurely stroll.
 This can be a tremendous bonding experience, and it exposes the cat to all manner of new stimuli.
 However, be absolutely sure that they’re securely fastened into their harness before you leave.
 It’s difficult to find a lost cat, so don’t take any chances.

 Take training slowly and always use positive reinforcement.
 Many Ragamuffins respond well to praise and affection, but you can always add treats to the mix.
-Be careful not to go overboard, since the large cats can be prone to obesity.
+Be careful not to go overboard, since some large cats can be prone to obesity.

 Ragamuffin cat hiding